PrintedScript/rbxts-uuid-transform/readme.md

-# rbxts-uuid-transform
+# @rbxts/uuid-transform
 #### Last updated for roblox-ts V3.0.0
 A really simple compile-time UUID generator for [roblox-ts](https://roblox-ts.com/), useful for obfuscating internal names like network remotes to protect them from malicious actors.
-This is meant as a partial replacement for [rbxts-transform-guid](https://github.com/roblox-aurora/rbxts-transform-guid)
+This is meant as a partial drop-in replacement for [rbxts-transform-guid](https://github.com/roblox-aurora/rbxts-transform-guid)

 ## Installation

-Add `rbxts-uuid-transform` to your project dependencies
+Add `@rbxts/uuid-transform` to your project dependencies
 ```
-npm install rbxts-uuid-transform
+npm install @rbxts/uuid-transform
 ```

 Modify `tsconfig.json` to add the transformer to your roblox-ts plugins